Have you ever wondered why the charging speed of electric cars is often given in "x minutes from 0 - 80 %" and not "up to 100 %"?

 Tips for charge management

-Frequency of loading vs. Charging cycles
+Frequency of charging vs. charging cycles

 While it is relevant how far you charge the battery, it is almost irrelevant how often you do it, contrary to popular belief.
 The decisive factor for a battery is the number of charging cycles, which describes how often it is fully charged from 0 to 100 %.
-So if you recharge 20% on each of five days, you don't "consume" five charging cycles, but only one.
+So if you recharge 20% each day for five days, you don't "consume" five charging cycles, but only one.
 Accordingly, Tesla itself recommends simply recharging the battery to 90% every day.

 Charging speed and battery types

 Important: Many of these instructions only apply to vehicles with NCA batteries, i.e. all older models as well as Performance and Long Range versions.
-Other recommendations generally apply to new standard range Teslas with LFP batteries.
+Other recommendations generally apply to new Standard Range Teslas with LFP batteries.

-Do you have any experience with your Tesla's charging practices?
+Do you have experience with your Tesla's charging practices?
 Share your thoughts and tips in the comments below.

-2 comments
+2 Comments

 Andreas Hermes